nova0821/iotjs-wiki/Build-for-NuttX.md

 ##### Relation with STM board?
 We do not have any business relation with STM board.
 It is selected because it has enough RAM and Flash ROM so that development can be more comfortable.
 And it have lots of pins to play with.

-When IoT.js is built up and optimized, it may work in devices having smaller resource.
+When IoT.js is built up and optimised, it may work in devices having smaller resource.

 #### Toolchain